Aaaa-crypt/3_sequences_more_epochs/README.md

 # 3_sequences_more_epochs
 This was my third attempt.
 I used image sequences again and tried to train it with more epochs for higher accuracy.
-This also used 10% of the dataset
+This also used just 10% of the dataset.